tobymao/18xx/lib/engine/ability/README.md

   teleport destination.
 - `cost`: Cost to use the teleport ability.
 - `free_tile_lay`: If true, the tile is laid with 0 cost.
 Default false.
+- `from_owner`: If true, this ability uses a token from the owning corporation's charter; if false, an additional token is created.
+Default true.
+- `extra_action`: If true, this ability may be used in addition to the turn's normal token placement step.
+Default false.

 ## tile_discount